Skip to main content

 The Turing Scheme supports students by providing funding to help cover some of the costs of living, studying and working abroad.

-The funding that will be provided to successful applicants will contribute towards the general cost of living abroad.
-Grants may not cover the full costs of the placement.
+The funding provided to successful applicants will contribute towards the general cost of living abroad.
+Grants will not cover the full costs of the placement.

 The amount of funding available depends on the destination country and the length of placement.